CR7WO/text-classification-with-CNN-LSTM/README.md

 ## Task

-Given some texts selected from two novels from different authors, train a machine to classify them.
+Given some texts selected from two novels written by different authors, train a machine to classify them.

 ## Prerequisites